 Ralph & Finns, St Vincent Place

 Good food, fine cocktails and great company are the essentials for any night out.
 If you’re staying in Glasgow, be sure to check out Ralph & Finns.
 With a 22-seater marble bar, Whisky Room and a private dining experience available in their Boardroom, it is the perfect late-night haunt for a meal and few drinks.

 Glasgow’s city centre is ready to turn heads yet again with its Contemporary Art Trail.
 Featuring 14 murals including Untitled, Cherub Skull and The Clyde Clock, get ready to take pictures or pose in front as you discover more of the city’s art scene.

 Walking Tours in Glasgow – Mackintosh Walking Tour

 Offering half and day tours, discover the legacy behind one of Scotland’s most renowned architects.
 The Charles Rennie Mackintosh Walking Tour will take you along some of his key design buildings while you also learn the history behind them.
 Highlights include Kelvingrove Art Gallery & Museum, The Lighthouse, Sloans, Glasgow School of Art and Mackintosh at the Willow.

 Ness Walk Hotel

 Inverness have welcomed a bonnie new arrival.
 The 5-star Ness Walk Hotel are offering a short break away of pure indulgence to its guests.
 Choose from several luxurious rooms and suites including Laurel, Cedar, Rowan and Wellingtonia – all named after trees on the grounds of Ness Walk.
-With large rooms, glorious river views, a stylish en-suite bathroom and toiletries from Arran Sense of Scotland, the special touches in each room boast a first-class stay.
+With large rooms, glorious river views, a stylish en-suite bathroom and toiletries from Arran Sense of Scotland, the special touches in each room are first-class.